jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/dns_tunneling.md

 ```

 ### Infected Machine
-On infected machine modify /etc/resolv.conf to include:
+On the infected machine modify `/etc/resolv.conf` to include:
 ```
 nameserver 192.168.1.155 # Change this to the IP of your DNS server
 ```